ShotaSAITO/gcn-ssl/README.md

 ## Implemetations

 ### Graph CNN based SSL
-SSL based on neural network with multiple layers of graph CNNs.
+This is an implemntaion of semi-supervised learning via neural network with multiple layers of graph CNNs.
 The implementation of [1].

 ### Graph Regularization based SSL
-To compare with Graph CNN based SSL, the regularization method [2] is the classic.
+To compare with Graph CNN based SSL, the regularization method [2] is a suitablly clasical one.
 The implementation of [2].

 ## Data
 You need to download the [Email-eu-core](https://snap.stanford.edu/data/email-Eu-core.html) dataset from [SNAP](https://snap.stanford.edu/index.html) in the same directory.